jefftranter/6502/asm/kimath/README.md

 it to the cc65 assembler and filled in some missing pieces needed to get it to build and run on a KIM-1 (along with KIMATH).

+I've included the KIMATH bug fix described in the MATHPAC article.
+I've also included a bug fix to USTRES reported by the original author in the November 1977 issue of Kilobaud Magazine.

 Also included is the example application described in the KIMATH documentation.

 All have been confirmed to run on a KIM-1 computer with 60K of RAM.